nghttp2/nghttp2/README.rst

     $ make it

-In side the tests, we use port 3009 to run test subject server.
+Inside the tests, we use port 3009 to run test subject server.

 Client, Server and Proxy programs
 ---------------------------------